Eduardo-LP-Silva/Distributed-Backup-Service/README.md

 # Distributed-Backup-Service
-A distributed application for managing file backups using UDP developed in the Distributed Systems (SDIS) class.
+A distributed application for managing file backups using UDP as the transport protocol.

 ## Overview
 The system is composed of various machines or peers.
 Each one can execute 5 different protocols (concurrency is supported):